Working with Mechanics

 • How often (constant, intermittent)

-Example: "When I turn left at low speeds, I hear a clicking noise from the front right.
+A useful description sounds like this: "When I turn left at low speeds, I hear a clicking noise from the front right.
 Started about two weeks ago.
 It doesn't happen when going straight or turning right."
+That paragraph alone often points a tech directly at the CV joint.

 Questions to Ask